 The full and detailed information about the earthquake, such as uncertainties, arrival times and amplitude picks, location algorithm and velocity model used, can be found in the QuakeML file for each earthquake.
-There are two ways to obtain the QuakeML from the earthquake catalogue: a URL based webservice and the FDSN webservice.
-If you know the Public ID of the earthquake you are interested in then the first option is great.
-If you don't or you want to search for this information from multiple events then the FDSN webservice is the better option, examples for QuakeML are below.
 See the GeoNet FDSN information page for how to use the FDSN webservice.

 Earthquake source mechanisms, such as moment tensors, focal mechanisms and fault models, are available for some earthquakes.
 Moment tensors are regularly determined by GeoNet for most earthquakes above magnitude 4.5.

 |publicid||The Public Id, a unique earthquake reference code.|

 |eventtype||The type of seismic event, eg. earthquake, quarry blast, outside of network interest, etc.|